+Sometimes you need to clean it all out.
 This is something that I’ve done with clients, unsure of what suits them, not confident enough to throw away things that cost £20 or £30.
 Uncertain if they should buy anything new, unwilling to make a mistake and not clear on what they want the make up to do for them.
-I’ve done it myself, keeping gorgeous lipsticks and foundations in some vague thought that one day they would suit me.
-Until I reached a decision to get rid of everything that I didn’t like.
+I’ve done it myself, keeping gorgeous and expensive lipsticks and foundations in hope that one day they might suit me.
+Until I reached a decision to get rid of everything that I didn’t like. as we acquire new make-up all the time we also need to return to this sometimes, and now that everyone is loving Marie Kondo here are my tips for clearing out the make-up box.

 1. Get all makeup out.
 Search everywhere, every last handbag and drawer, not forgetting the makeup bag.